UkoeHB/bevy_worldswap/README.md

 Your main app needs to use [`WorldSwapPlugin`](bevy_worldswap::WorldSwapPlugin), which must be added after [`DefaultPlugins`](bevy::prelude::DefaultPlugins) if you use it.

-The initial app you set up will contain the first foreground world, which can be sent to the background or passed to other worlds with [`SwapCommands`](bevy_worldswap::SwapCommand).

 ```rust
 use bevy::prelude::*;
 use bevy_worldswap::prelude::*;